UK firms are tightening bosses' stock options - Fidelity executive

 That compares to 17 percent of firms at the start of 2013.

-Among the companies to be "fully five-year compliant" are Anglo American (AAL.L), AstraZeneca AZ.L and BT (BT.L), Fidelity said in a statement.
+Among the companies to be "fully five-year compliant" are Anglo American, AstraZeneca and BT, Fidelity said in a statement.

 "The standard three-year LTIP model, which has dominated remuneration schemes in the past, has been broken and is now in retreat," said Rossi, adding there was more to do over the next 12 months.